TNY-Robotics/Website/content/docs/TNY-360/usage/programming/javascript/index.md

 ---
 title: Programming in JavaScript
-description: Learn how to program your TNY-360 using JavaScript.
+description: Learn how to program your TNY-360 using JavaScript, with examples, libraries, and best practices for effective development.
 ---

 # Programming in JavaScript